 Depending on the car, extended warranties can be less expensive than MBI, but may have a more limited scope in what kinds of repairs they cover, and they’re limited to a shorter eligibility period.

 Like your regular car warranty and your car insurance, an extended warranty won’t cover regular wear and tear, like brake pad replacements or fixing worn parts of the interior.

 If you’re considering an extended warranty, compare cost and coverage with any MBI coverage that your insurance offers.
 You may find that your car insurance company offers MBI that covers more than what’s covered by an extended warranty.

 Mechanical breakdown insurance providers generally require you to take your car to an approved auto repair shop.
 If you’re familiar with car insurance, you’ll recognize this common stipulation from your car insurance policy.

 But MBI deductibles are frequently pretty low, usually no more than $250 to $400.
-Since the cost of repairing failed components of your engine could reach into the thousands of dollars, even after the deductible your mechanical breakdown insurance could save you hundreds of dollars.
+Since the cost of repairing failed components of your engine could cost thousands of dollars, even after the deductible, your mechanical breakdown insurance could save you hundreds of dollars.

 Mechanical breakdown insurance also usually doesn’t include maintenance, and it could have exclusions for common repairs like replacing the coolant, rebalancing the wheels, and changing the tires.
 For that reason, make sure you examine the MBI policy as closely as you can before deciding whether it’s right for you and ask your car insurance broker any questions you may have.